Rushland Boss, serving humanity simply by showing up.

 So the publisher has basically tried to walk this back.

-But everybody knows that that looked into this who he is, and he didn't do it.
+Lena Dunham, they will not apologize to this Barry guy, but everybody knows that looked into this who he is, and he didn't do it.

 Lena Dunham, as far as I know, sitting here today, hasn't said anything about this one way or the other.

-But it turns out that the whole story is probably made up and it was used to advance this whole notion of war on women and how women are being targeted by a bunch of male predators, primarily at universities, because there is a rape culture on American universities now because men are such predators.
+But it turns out that the whole story is probably made up, and it was used to advance this whole notion of war on women and how women are being targeted by a bunch of male predators, primarily at universities, because there is a rape culture on American universities now, because men are such predators.

-And then the Rolling Stone story about how a gang rape of a female student at UVA took place, and then they had to walk that back because it turns out that the writer of that story made it up and didn't even talk to the members of the fraternity who'd been accused.
+So it turns out that the writer of that story made it up and didn't even talk to the members of the fraternity who had been accused.

-So Lena Dunham lies about a Republican college student, Barry, raping her, a Rolling Stone reporter falsely accused a fraternity University of Virginia of gang raping a young woman.
+A Rolling Stone reporter falsely accused a fraternity University of Virginia of gang raping a young woman.

-I guess is going to have to walk itself back now and just limit itself to drugs and rock and roll because it can't be believed when it writes about sex.
+The leading publication for pop culture, sex, drugs, and rock and roll, I guess is going to have to walk itself back now and just limit itself to drugs and rock and roll because it can't be believed when it writes about sex.

 She has made up these kind of events, rape, before.